StanfordVLSI/dragonphy2/experiments/cpu_emu_comparison/results.md

   * PRBS test took 38.306903 seconds.
   * Total_bits: 608192
   * Throughput: 15.9 kb/s
+  * Max noise: 61 mV RMS  (@600k bits)
+  * Max jitter: 4.3 ps RMS (@600k bits)
+  * Interesting to observe that slightly higher noise is tolerated in this setup, particularly for jitter.
+Possibly due to the Gaussian tail distortion in the emulator, or differences in the channel model (PWL LPF in simulation vs. PWL lookup table superposition).
   * r7cad-generic processor, CentOS Linux release 7.7.1908 (Core), 128 GB RAM
     * /proc/cpuinfo did not display the real CPU information since r7cad-generic is a VM